Fukushima Daiichi Nuclear Power Plant: November 2, 2010

-Nuclear disaster of March 11, 2011
+Nuclear accident of March 11, 2011

 Three of the reactors at Fukushima Daiichi overheated, causing meltdowns that eventually led to explosions, which released large amounts of radioactive material into the air.

 On March 11, 2011, an earthquake categorized as 9.1 M_{W} on the moment magnitude scale occurred at 2:46 pm Japan Standard Time (JST) off the northeast coast of Japan, one of the most powerful earthquakes in history.
 Units 4, 5 and 6 had been shut down prior to the earthquake for planned maintenance.
 The remaining reactors were shut down/SCRAMed automatically after the earthquake, and the remaining decay heat of the fuel was being cooled with power from emergency generators.
 The subsequent destructive tsunami with waves of up to 14 m that over-topped the station, which had seawalls, disabled emergency generators required to cool the reactors and spent fuel pools in units 1–5.
 Over the following three weeks there was evidence of partial nuclear meltdowns in units 1, 2 and 3: visible explosions, suspected to be caused by hydrogen gas, in units 1 and 3; a suspected explosion in unit 2, that may have damaged the primary containment vessel; and a possible uncovering of the spent fuel pools in units 1, 3 and 4.
 Units 5 and 6 were reported on March 19, by the station-wide alert log updates of the IAEA, to have gradually rising spent fuel pool temperatures as they had likewise lost offsite power, but onsite power provided by unit 6's two diesel generators that had not been flooded, were configured to do double-duty and cool both unit 5 and 6's spent fuel pools and cores.
 As a precautionary measure, vents in the roofs of these two units were also made to prevent the possibility of hydrogen gas pressurization and then ignition.